johnpankowicz/govmetting-testbfg-2/FrontEnd/ClientApp/src/assets/docs/overview2.md

 Disillusion with democracy starts at the local level.
 Fixing this requires a grassroots effort at that level.

+A goal is for Govmeeting to work anywhere, in any language, for any form of representative government.
+The only requirement is that official meetings are open to the public or that the transcripts are available.

 Govmeeting is  an  <a href="https://github.com/govmeeting/govmeeting"> open source project on Github. </a>